aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 #### Argon2
 The Argon2 module allows you to generate and use [Argon2](https://en.wikipedia.org/wiki/Argon2) hashed passwords that are stored in the `user` record for authentication.

-This module provides a method to define "local" user credentials within the custom idp solution.
-It is not recommended that this method be used at any scale in a production environment since this solution does not contain self-service password management functionality for end users.
+This module provides a method to define "local" user credentials within the custom IdP solution.

 > [!NOTE]
 > To use this module, you must generate an argon2 hash and store it in an `argon2_hash` field of the `config` for each `user` record.
 See the **Examples** section below for more details.
+This solution does not contain self-service password management functionality to allow end users to set passwords.

 ##### DynamoDB Record Schema
 ```json